top of page

 If I keep going straight, I can head down to Lime Kiln Bay instead, but my brain does not remember the way.
 It's funny that.
 My ex tells me we hung out there a lot, but it could not have been that memorable since I cannot recall.

-In my deep reminiscence, I'd not noticed it had started drizzling, and another driver pulled alongside to offer a lift.
+In my reminiscence, I'd not noticed it had started drizzling, and another driver pulled alongside to offer a lift.
 I declined once more, wanting to take it all in.

-I can recall the first time that volcano blew.
+But I can recall the first time that volcano blew.

-The brand new hospital for the island had recently been completed.
-The deepwater harbour project to entice larger cruise ships to the island had to be shelved.
-It was going on eight or nine in the morning.
-Another colleague and I had just arrived in the office (travel agents) located on the top floor, above the post office and overlooking the war memorial.
-The seaport was just across the way.
 We both heard shouting in the streets.
-She went out the door to check on the commotion, and I looked out the glass louvres.
+She rushed out to see what was going on, while I stared through the glass louvres.
 To this day, I don't think I will forget this.
 I could see the top of Chances Peak from the window.
-It appeared that the entire mountain itself went up to meet the sky.
-And reach the sky, it did.
-My friend scrambled to the phone to call her boyfriend, and I too grabbed another phone to call the other half in at his office nearby.
+The mountain was angry.
+And in its anger had blown its top and reached out to the sky to pull it down.
+My friend scrambled to the phone to call her boyfriend and I too lunged for another to call my other half in at his office nearby.
 But the phone lines were dead.
-Between the shouting in the streets, the rumble from the mountain, the pelting of the falling rocks, a real nightmare set in.
+Between the shouting in the streets, the rumble from the mountain, the pelting of the falling rocks, the nightmare set in.
+The sunlight was swallowed whole.
 Nine o'clock in the morning was now more pitched black than midnight.
-My friend and I huddled in the corner of the office away from the windows, hugged, prayed and cried it would all pass.
+My friend and I huddled in the corner of the office away from the windows, holding each other, praying and crying.
+Desperately hoping for whatever anger we'd caused our volcano to pass.

-Now that was the second time I recall this island tried to take my life.
+Now that was the second time I recall this little island tried to take my life.
 The first was at Old Roads Beach, or maybe it was when my parents found out I had a boyfriend.

 Although there has been no significant activity for some time, you are never too far from someone or something that gives a reminder.
 The wayward smell of sulphur is one of those things.
 I was even awakened one night by the pungent aroma and a parched throat.
 Or was it the rum I had inhaled earlier with one of my friends down at Little Bay beach bar?